jxtngx/vision-lab/README.md

 - `models` contains training checkpoints and pre-trained models
 - `requirements` + `requirements.txt` helps CI/CD jobs install Python requirements
 - `research` contains companion notebooks and a Plotly Dash UI
-- `tests` are tests for visionpod
+- `tests` are tests for visionlab
 - `ui` is the NextJS frontend deployed to Vercel
-- `visionpod` is the Python package, Lightning App, and VisionTransformer
+- `visionlab` is the Python package, Lightning App, and VisionTransformer

 ## Setup

 You must have [Python](https://www.python.org/downloads/) and [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) installed.
-See [Installing NVM, Node, and TypeScript](https://visionpod-docs.vercel.app/blog/Installing-NVM-Node-and-TypeScript) for help.
+See [Installing NVM, Node, and TypeScript](https://visionlab-docs.vercel.app/blog/Installing-NVM-Node-and-TypeScript) for help.

 To setup a virtual development environment, in terminal, do: